knocte/2fsharp/readme.md

 * Operator `!=` becomes `<>`.
 * Operator `!` becomes `not`.
 * Operators `&&` and `||` are same in F#.
+* No need to enclose entry point of program in Main() function, just write your statements in a .fsx script or write the statements in the last .fs fed to the F# compiler.

 In general, such a simple piece of code like the one in the example can be coded easily without a mutable variable, just by doing readonly assignments, this way: